Magic Web Solutions, UK: a Java Development Company

 Why are Java Development Rates Higher than Others?

-The cost of developing java applications varies widely, but you will find the rates higher than for many other types of software development.
+The cost of java development services varies widely, but you will find the rates higher than for many other types of software development.

 Java is an “enterprise” platform, so developers can be more expensive than, say PHP developers; there is a high demand for their services from well-established organisations, especially in the financial sector.